Full-Arch Dental Implant Replacements: New Smiles in One Day

 Upper Arch Replacements

-The treatment options for the upper arch are basically the same as those mentioned above, however additional implants are sometimes needed to compensate for softer bone.
+The treatment options for the upper arch are basically the same as those mentioned above, however additional dental implants are sometimes needed to compensate for softer bone.

 Implant Retained Upper Denture